Mmo-kali/apiv1-usr/README.md

 ## Documentation

-For further details on request formats and additional parameters, refer to the API documentation available on GitHub.
+For further details on request formats and additional parameters, refer to the API source-code.

 ## Support